-5. Punishment for contravention of section 4.
-Whoever contravenes the provisions of section 4 shall be punishable with imprisonment which may extend to seven years ![but shall not be less than one year and also be liable to fine].
+5. Punishment for contravention of section 4.-Whoever contravenes the provisions of section 4 shall be punishable with imprisonment which may extend to seven years, or with fine, or with both.

-6. Prohibition of possession of narcotic drugs, etc.- No one shall produce, manufacture, extract, prepare, possess, offer for sale, sell, purchase, distribute, deliver on any terms whatsoever, transport, despatch, any narcotic drug, psychotropic substance or controlled substance, except for medical, scientific or industrial purposes in the manner and subject to such conditions as may be specified by or under this Act or any other law for the time being in force.
+6. Prohibition of possession of narcotic drugs etc.-No one shall produce, manufacture, extract, prepare, possess, offer for sale, sell, purchase, distribute, deliver on any terms whatsoever, transport, despatch, any narcotic drug, psychotropic substance or controlled substance, except for medical, scientific or industrial purposes in the manner and subject to such conditions as may be specified by or under this Act or any other law for the time being in force.

-7. Prohibition of import or export of narcotic drugs, etc.- (1) No one shall-
+7. Prohibition of import or export of narcotic drugs, etc-(1) No one shall]-

-- (a) import into Pakistan;
+(a)- import into Pakistan ;

-- (b) export from Pakistan;
+- (b) export from Pakistan ;

-- (c) transport within Pakistan; or
+- (c) transport within Pakistan ; or

 - (d) tranship.

-any narcotic drug, psychotropic substance or controlled substance, save in accordance with rules made under sub-section (2) and in accordance with the conditions of any licence, permit or authorization for that purpose which may be required to be obtained under those rules.
+" any narcotic drug, psychotropic substance or controlled substance, save in accordance with rules made under sub-section (2) and in accordance with the conditions of any licence, permit or authorization for that purpose which may be required to be obtained . under those rules.